As of May 28, 2021, we are no longer updating this project with new COVID-19 forecasts.

 Models predicting the potential spread of the COVID-19 pandemic have become a fixture of American life.
-Yet each model tells a different story about the devastation to come, making it hard to know which one is “right.”
+Yet each model tells a different story about the loss of life to come, making it hard to know which one is “right.”
 But COVID-19 models aren’t made to be unquestioned oracles.
 They’re not trying to tell us one precise future, but rather the range of possibilities given the facts on the ground.

 One of their more sober tasks is predicting the number of Americans who will die due to COVID-19.
-FiveThirtyEight — with the help of data compiled by the COVID-19 Forecast Hub — has assembled nine models published by scientists to illustrate possible trajectories of the pandemic’s death toll.
+FiveThirtyEight — with the help of data compiled by the COVID-19 Forecast Hub — has assembled 10 models published by scientists to illustrate possible trajectories of the pandemic’s death toll.
 In doing so, we hope to make them more accessible, as well as highlight how the assumptions underlying the models can lead to vastly different estimates.
 Here are the models’ U.S. fatality projections for the coming weeks.

 Forecasts like these are useful because they help us understand the most likely outcomes as well as best- and worst-case possibilities — and they can help policymakers make decisions that can lead us closer to those best-case outcomes.

 And looking at multiple models is better than looking at just one because it's difficult to know which model will match reality the closest.
 Even when models disagree, understanding why they are different can give us valuable insight.

 Coronavirus is hard to understand.
 FiveThirtyEight can help.